aod/advent-of-rust/README.md

 One can further filter down to the year and or day by adding the previously mentioned `-p` and or `--bin` flags, as is used in the `cargo run` example above.

 # User benchmarks

+_TODO: Use a benchmarking library instead of manual user benchmarks._

 Ran on Intel CPU i5-8250U (8) @ 3.400GHz.